-In fact, according to the Department of Health, one 250mL serve of pure fruit juice contains an average of six teaspoons of sugar – the same ratio as a can of soft drink (nine teaspoons per 375mL).
-That number can be even higher again if the juice is made from concentrate and fortified with additional sweeteners.
+According to the Department of Health, one 250mL serve of pure fruit juice contains around six teaspoons of sugar – that’s almost the same amount in a can of soft drink (nine teaspoons per 375mL).
+That number can be higher again if the juice is made from concentrate and fortified with additional sweeteners.

 Marika’s suggestion: “When it comes to fruit juice, I think that you’re better off drinking water or eating the fruit.
 That way you’ll get the fibre as well.
 Or, try juicing vegetables and then adding a piece of fruit to sweeten it – while still keeping sugar to a minimum.”